4-Day Budget Itinerary for Niue

-Ok, so with the shortest amount of time you can spend in Niue being between Friday to Monday, when the only two flights to the island arrive/depart, your three-day budget itinerary technically just turned to four!
-Nevertheless, active budget travellers can still explore much of the free coastal attractions of Niue in just three to four days.
-That doesn’t leave much time for anything else, but this Niue budget itinerary for three days will certainly show you how to make the most of your time.
+Due to the limited flight schedule, the shortest amount of time you can spend in Niue is four days.
+Regardless, active budget travellers can still explore many of the free coastal attractions of Niue in just four days.
+That doesn’t leave much time for anything else, but this Niue budget and backpacking itinerary for three days will certainly show you how to make the most of your time.

-While this itinerary is for the backpacker or budget traveller that wants to explore, see and do it all, a more relaxed agenda can be found in the What to Do for 3 Days in Niue on a Budget.
+While this itinerary is for the backpacker or budget traveller that wants to explore, see and do it all, a more relaxed agenda can be found toward the end of this article.

 Day 1 – Arrive in Niue and Check-in at Your Accommodation

-Once you land at Hanan International Airport, you will go through the airport customs and biosecurity process, which is explained in Everything You Need to Know About Arriving in Niue, so you know what to expect.
+Your Niue adventure begins!
+On arrival, you will go through the airport customs and biosecurity process, as outlined in Everything You Need to Know About Arriving in Niue.

 - Heleni Jessop’s Fatahega